mikerenfro/openhpc-beyond-the-install-guide/README.md

 ## Vagrant VM

-Running `vagrant up` from the top-level folder for this repository should create a Rocky 9 VM.
+Run `vagrant up` from the top-level folder for this repository; this should create a Rocky 9 VM.
-This VM will install `opentofu`, the Python OpenStack clients, Ansible, `xkcdpass`, `mtools` to build an iPXE disk image, `jq` to process JSON data, and all their dependencies.
+The VM will install `opentofu`, the Python OpenStack clients, Ansible, `xkcdpass`, `mtools` to build an iPXE disk image, `jq` to process JSON data, and all their dependencies.

 If no file named `disk.img` exists in the `openstack-tofu` folder, the VM will create one.
 Then, the VM will also copy the OpenRC file from the `openstack-tofu` folder into a startup folder for the `vagrant` user.